m-gupta24/RetirementAgeCalculator/README.md

 - /user/authenticate - accepts HTTP POST requests containing the username and password in the body.
 If the username and password are correct then a JWT authentication token and the user details are returned.
 - For simplicity the identity microservice stores the users in memory.
 - New user creation facility is not provided.
+- In a production application it is recommended to store user records in a database with hashed passwords.

 **RetirementAgeApi Microservice**
 Two API endpoints